wp-plugins/content-protector/readme.txt

 2. While the use of `identifier` is optional, you *must* set it if you want to apply custom CSS or use AJAX with a specific access form, or to use Shared Authorization.
 3. While you don't need to set `identifier` if you want to want to set a cookie for specific protected content, editing that content in the future will invalidate any cookies set for it (this may actually be desired behaviour, depending on what you're trying to do).
+4. Basically, when in doubt, set the `identifier` attribute.
+You'll thank yourself later.
-4. When you set an identifier for protected content, the identifier gets appended onto the existing DOM IDs in its access form.
+5. When you set an identifier for protected content, the identifier gets appended onto the existing DOM IDs in its access form.
 For example if you set `identifier="Bob"` in a shortcode, the ID for that form element will be `#content-protector-access-form-Bob`
-5. Any identifiers you set on shortcodes you use in a specific post should be unique to that post (see Note 4).
+6. Any identifiers you set on shortcodes you use in a specific post should be unique to that post (see Note 5).